Alice Nine: 2012–2014: Supernova and Asian tour debut

 In August 2012, Alice nine announced that they were switching record labels to Universal Music's Nayutawave Records.
 The band stated on their Niconico web talk show "Alice9 Channel" that in order to make up for having only one release in 2012, they would release 3 new singles in 2013 three months in a row.
 They later went on to release "Daybreak" on March 20, 2013, "Shadowplay" on April 17 and "Shooting Star" on May 29.

 On March 19, 2014, Alice Nine released their sixth studio album Supernova which contains the previously released singles "Daybreak", "Shadowplay", "Shooting Star", "Kaizen Zenya", "Exist", and "Shining", as well as six new songs.
-Alice Nine then traveled to Asia with shows in Shenzhen, Guangzhou, Wuhan, Beijing, Shanghai, Chongqing, Xiamen, Taichung, Taipei, Singapore, Kuala Lumpur, Hong Kong and Seoul, before returning to Japan.
+Alice Nine then traveled to Asia with shows in Shenzhen, Guangzhou, Wuhan, Beijing, Shanghai, Chongqing, Xiamen, Taichung, Singapore, Kuala Lumpur, Hong Kong and Seoul, before returning to Japan.
 On August 25, 2014, they parted ways with PS Company after ten years.
 On October 29, 2014, the [Resolution -Alice in Asia-] DVD containing selected performances from concerts in 2014 and a documentary detailing their travel experiences, behind-the-stage footage and interviews with the band members.